Mountain Biking in Dunedin

 A New Zealand Great Ride!
 If you’re looking for a multi-day excursion in the high country with river gorges, tunnels, viaducts and rocky landscape, then such a bike trail exists about 80km away from Dunedin.
 The Otago Central Rail Trail starts from Middlemarch and ends in Clyde.

-As this is a one-way trail, you possibly need to arrange transport on the other side depending on where you plan to head next.
+As this is a one-way trail, you need to arrange transport on the other side depending on where you plan to head next.
 There are some transport services who can bring you back to the start of the trail, transport your luggage to the other end of the trail, or take you onto your next Otago destination.
+One way to get between Dunedin and Middlemarch is via the Taieri Gorge Railway.

 Where to hire a bike in Dunedin